sreedevivedula/tdd-chef-repo/README.md

 * After checking out *stage3-add-infra-code*, use the below commands to check the state.

-kitchen verify ( This command should result in test success )
+kitchen converge ( This command should run the mysql cookbook on the instances ) kitchen verify ( This command should result in test success )

+* After checking out *stage4-add-unit-tests*, use the below commands to run unit tests.

+rspec spec ( This command should run the ChefSpec tests successfully )

 * After checking out *stage5-deploy-on-nodes*, upload the cookbook code into chef-repo and deploy it on nodes.